The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 What is a Debt Consolidation Program?

-Debt consolidation programs are also a good option, where you’ll be working closely with a credit counsellor to ensure that you are able to enjoy a debt-free future!
+Debt consolidation programs are also a good option in British Columbia, where you’ll be working closely with a credit counsellor to ensure that you are able to enjoy a debt-free future!
 These programs will help you to combine all of your debts into one, simple payment and help reduce your monthly debts.

 Want some information about credit counselling in British Columbia?
 Look here.